 ‘La Huasteca’ is a geographical and cultural region within Mexico located just north of Mexico City and runs along the Gulf of Mexico.
 The Huastec indigenous people dominated this region during the Mesoamerican Period.

 The La Huasteca region covers over seven different states in Mexico.
 These states include:

 The ‘Huasteca Potosina’ is a portion of the La Huasteca that is located today in the state of San Luis Potosi.

 Is It Worth To Visit Huasteca Potosina?

-But by far the #1 reason to visit the Huasteca Potosina is to visit, and swim in, some of the most gorgeous, stunningly blue, lush, and ‘jump friendly’ waterfalls in the world.
+But by far, the #1 reason to visit the Huasteca Potosina is to see and swim in some of the most gorgeous, stunningly blue, lush, and ‘jump-friendly’ waterfalls in the world.

 Best Time To Visit Huasteca Potosina

 Different seasons shape the Huasteca Potosina waterfalls differently.
 And each season has its pros and cons.
 We will discuss each below.